A B C D E F G H I J M N O P R S T V W

 Absorption Costing (Absorption Accounting)

-Cost of a finished unit in inventory will include direct materials, direct labor, and both variable and fixed manufacturing overhead (or all manufacturing costs).
+The cost of a finished unit in inventory will include direct materials, direct labor, and both variable and fixed manufacturing overhead (or all manufacturing costs).

 ACC (Australian Criteria of Control)